 The permanent showroom features seasonal collections, in-house designs, and carefully selected sourced objects from around the world.
 Open since 2020 in the walled old city of Nicosia, Cyprus, it welcomes visitors with a shared interest in design and craft.
 The showroom brings together artworks, textile designs, and clay objects, each selected to reflect our appreciation for masterful creation and meaningful design.

 Teresa Georgallis is a woven textile designer - maker, researcher and educator.
 She was educated in the UK with her first degree in Textile Design from the University of the Arts London and her master’s in Textiles from the Royal College of Art.
 Her professional portfolio consists of textile focused fashion projects, multidisciplinary artistic collaborations, curriculum design, lecturing and the oversight of creative studios.
-Her artistic practice focuses on materiality, heritage design, handcrafted processes and innovative textile manufacturing, with a core identity rooted in a passion for creativity and making.
+Her artistic practice focuses on materiality, heritage design, handcrafted processes and innovative textile manufacturing, with a core identity rooted in a passion for creativity and design.